 Custodial credit risk is the risk that, in the event of a bank failure, the Consortium's deposits may not be returned to it.
 State statutes require the Consortium's deposits in financial institutions to be entirely covered by federal depository insurance or by collateral held under a joint custody receipt issued by a bank within the State of Kansas, the Federal Reserve Bank of Kansas City, or the Federal Home Loan Bank of Topeka, except during designated "peak periods" when required coverage is 50%.
 The Consortium does not use "peak periods".
-All deposits were legally secured at June 30, 2017 and 2016.
+All deposits were legally secured at June 30, 2018 and 2017.

-The Consortium's carrying amount of deposits was \$818,775 and \$573,380 and the bank balance was \$822,965 and \$640,874 at June 30, 2017 and 2016.
+The Consortium's carrying amount of deposits was \$932,168 and \$818,775 and the bank balance was \$941,712 and \$822,965 at June 30, 2018 and 2017, respectively.
 The bank balance was held by one bank resulting in a concentration of credit risk.
-Of the bank balance, \$250,000 was covered by federal depository insurance and \$572,965 and \$390,874 at June 30, 2017 and 2016, respectively, was collateralized by securities held by the pledging institutions' agents in the Consortium's name.
+Of the bank balance, \$250,000 was covered by federal depository insurance and \$691,712 and \$572,965 was collateralized by securities held by the pledging institutions' agents in the Consortium's name at June 30, 2018 and 2017, respectively.